KitsuneTheDev/login-react/README.md

-# Login Form - Responsive React App
+# Login Form - Responsive React App - Supabase

 This is a fully responsive login form built with **React** and **Tailwind CSS**.
 The design adapts across different screen sizes: